balena-io/balena-cli/doc/cli.markdown

 You can configure the proxy using several methods (in order of their precedence):

-* set the `RESINRC_PROXY` environment variable in the URL format (with protocol, host, port, and optionally the basic auth),
+* set the `BALENARC_PROXY` environment variable in the URL format (with protocol, host, port, and optionally the basic auth),
-* use the [resin config file](https://www.npmjs.com/package/resin-settings-client#documentation) (project-specific or user-level) and set the `proxy` setting.
+* use the [balena config file](https://www.npmjs.com/package/balena-settings-client#documentation) (project-specific or user-level) and set the `proxy` setting.
 This can be:
 	* a string in the URL format,
 	* or an object following [this format](https://www.npmjs.com/package/global-tunnel-ng#options), which allows more control,